SteveGibbs/shoppingnodeapp/shopping-cart/README.md

 database server;  by default it should use port:27017
 - from separate bash terminal navigate to "/mongodb/bin" then run "./mongo" to run mongo client.
 From command line "use shopping" to switch database to shopping database.

+Run 'npm start' from directory where app is saved to run locally.
+This runs the script 'node ./bin/www'.